JornWildt/Mason/Documentation/Mason-draft-2.md

 ```

-> Note: The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 # Syntax

 Mason is based on JSON and follows as such all the syntax rules for valid JSON documents.
 Mason reserves the character '@' as a prefix for Mason property names.

 The prefix character is not used for all Mason properties, only for those that co-exists with other properties from the underlying resource data - for instance '@meta' and '@actions'.
-Other property names like "template" and "parameters" are used only in contexts where it is not allowed to mix data so these properties do not use the '@' prefix.
+Other property names like "href" and "title" are used only in contexts where it is not allowed to mix data so these properties do not use the '@' prefix.

 # Curies